 4. The relevant system operator shall have the right to check that a power-generating module complies with the requirements of this Regulation by carrying out its own compliance simulations based on the provided simulation reports, simulation models and compliance test measurements.

 5. The relevant system operator shall provide the power-generating facility owner with technical data and a simulation model of the network, to the extent necessary to carry out the requested simulations in accordance with Chapter 5, 6 or 7 of Title IV.

+6. The relevant system operator shall allow the use of compliance simulation as described in article 43.2 also for Type A and Type B generating module.
+The provision described in art 15.6(c) are in this case applicable also to Type A, and Type B when validated model is used

 CHAPTER 2